jbw/singleton-pattern-decorator/README.md

 A singleton pattern decorator for Python.

 # License
-This is free and unencumbered software released into the public domain.
-For more information, please refer to the accompanying “UNLICENCE” file.
+MIT.
+For more information, please refer to the accompanying “LICENCE” file.